treelogic-swe/email-scraper/README.md

 make --mailserver=kattare --keepListening=true run
 ```

 If using the test server, no arguments are required: simply do `make run`.
 However, the test server must be running.
 Start it like this: `make starttestmailserver`.
-Stop it like this: `make killtestmailserver`.
+Stop it like this: `make stoptestmailserver`.

 # Develop / Contribute